vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **3. Focus on performance**

 We're providing a bulletproof architecture, great defaults, best practices, and tools to make sure your app will perform smoothly.
-The majority of business logic is handled on the server side to make sure client bundles are small.
+The majority of business logic is handled on the server-side to make sure client bundles are small.

 **4. No vendor lock-in**